Home

 2022-05-15 20:11:17

-WASHINGTON, Might 14 (Reuters) - 1000's of abortion rights supporters rallied throughout the US on Saturday, angered by the prospect that the Supreme Court might soon overturn the landmark Roe v.
-Wade choice that legalized abortion nationwide a half century in the past.
+WASHINGTON, Could 14 (Reuters) - Thousands of abortion rights supporters rallied throughout the United States on Saturday, angered by the prospect that the Supreme Court docket could quickly overturn the landmark Roe v.
+Wade choice that legalized abortion nationwide a half century ago.

-The protests kicked off what organizers predict will be a "summer season of rage" ignited by the May 2 disclosure of a draft opinion showing the court docket's conservative majority able to reverse the 1973 ruling that established a girl's constitutional right to terminate her pregnancy.
+The protests kicked off what organizers predict will probably be a "summer time of rage" ignited by the Could 2 disclosure of a draft opinion exhibiting the courtroom's conservative majority ready to reverse the 1973 ruling that established a lady's constitutional proper to terminate her pregnancy.

-The court's final ruling, which might return the ability to ban abortion to state legislatures, is predicted in June.
-About half of the 50 states are poised to ban or severely limit abortion nearly immediately should Roe be struck down. learn extra
+The court's remaining ruling, which could return the power to ban abortion to state legislatures, is predicted in June.
+About half of the 50 states are poised to ban or severely prohibit abortion nearly immediately should Roe be struck down. read more

 Register now for FREE unlimited access to Reuters.com